conda-forge/staged-recipes/README.md

 ### 7. **When or why do I need to use `{{ PYTHON }} -m pip install . -vv`?**

 This should be the default install line for most Python packages.
 This is preferable to `python setup.py` because it handles metadata in a `conda`-friendlier way.
-We also want to make sure dependencies are handled through `conda`, and `--no-deps` means most Python dependencies are needed only at `run` time, not `build`.

 ### 8. **Do I need `bld.bat` and/or `build.sh`?**